 Then again, these options may not quite suit all of your needs.
 For example, you don’t see real estate or precious metals on that list.
 This is because those types of investments typically have to be made using self-directed IRAs, which are a completely different ball game.
 Self-directed IRAs are not provided through help of a bank or brokerage firm – they are managed by custodians instead.
 Your custodian will take your funds and apply them however you choose, as long as the method is legally advisable.
 This is where a wealth of options opens up for ways that you can use your self-directed IRA.

-Here are five ways to use self-directed IRAs that don’t apply to other types of IRAs:
+Here are three ways to use self-directed IRAs that don’t apply to other types of IRAs:

 Since 1997, the IRS has allowed for precious metals to be purchased using IRA funds.
 This applies to silver, gold, palladium, and platinum, which would then be held for you by a custodian.
 Similarly, you can purchase silver and gold coins, and the custodian would hold onto those for you as well.